 NEW!
 Increased Food Choices

 In response to demand for nutritious foods during the COVID-19 pandemic, DHEC is providing additional food items to South Carolina WIC participants.
-Beginning April 27 and until further notice, participants will have more purchasing options for milk, yogurt, fruits, and vegetables.
+Until further notice, participants will have more purchasing options for milk, yogurt, fruits, and vegetables.
 The following changes will go into effect:

 - Participants can purchase 1% milk, non-fat milk, 2% milk, lactose-free 2% milk, lactose-free 1% milk, lactose-free non-fat milk, or soymilk.